Submitted by: Nuclear Solutions, Inc.

 1. Nuclear Solutions, Inc. (NSOL) is pioneering the application of photonuclear physics for the treatment of nuclear waste and the safe, efficient generation of electricity.
 Development of this patented and patent-pending technology could result in the elimination of nuclear waste and a new generation of nuclear reactors that are able to burn their own waste.

-The fundamental mechanism works on the laboratory scale, and preliminary computer simulations suggest that this technology will also work on the industrial scale.
+NSOL's technology works on the laboratory scale, and preliminary computer simulations suggest that this technology will also work on the industrial scale.
 NSOL is taking the steps necessary for commercialization of the technology.
 As for most of the advanced nuclear technologies developed today, computer simulation is one of the most important and necessary steps.
-NSOL will use and improve a series of nuclear simulation codes (MCNP).
+NSOL will use and improve a series of nuclear simulation codes.
 The new set of simulation codes will allow the NSOL research and development team to design, test, improve, and develop experiments and commercial facilities through computer modeling.

 3. The technology could be developed into new applications for remediation of nuclear waste.
 Industrially, it would operate at a sub-critical level, so the heat produced by the process could also be used to generate electricity in a safe and environmentally benign manner.